segfaultsourcery/slinkie/README.rst

 - skip(n): Skip n items.
 - sort(key=None, reverse=False): Sorts the items by key.
 - str(glue=''): Joins the items by glue, where glue is a string.
 Calls glue.join.
+- sweep(width, skip=1): Similar to itertool's pairwise, this will hand out _width_ number of items at a time, with an offset of _skip_.
+Slinkie(range(11)).sweep(2) yields the same result as itertools.pairwise, while .sweep(3) would give you (0, 1, 2), (1, 2, 3), ...
+(8, 9, 10).
+The last item may be None-padded if there were not _skip_ items left in the Slinkie.
 - switch(*triggers, key=None, otherwise=None): Switch is similar to Haskell's case.
 See the unit test for examples.
 - take(n): Take n items.
+- tee(display=None): Every item that falls through the tee function will be displayed using the display function.
+If none is supplied, print is used.
 - transpose(): Transposes the contents of a Slinkie.
 - tuple(): Returns a tuple of all items.
 - unique(key=None): Filter out items that aren't considered unique.
 You can optionally supply a key function to determine the identity.